PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/Lecture/english.md

 (1) We include `string.h` to get access to `strcmp`.

-(2) We create a loop, with sn offset number we can use to access each contact, in the contacts array.
+(2) We create a loop, with an offset number we can use to access each contact, in the contacts array.

 (3) We check if `strcmp` returns 0 (meaning the names matched), and then print out Bill's phone number if the names matched.